zgqq/mah/README.md

 # Mah
-Mah is a alternative to alfred,written in java.
+Mah is a alternative to alfred,written in java.The project is currently under development.

 # Features
 ## Asynchronous
 For example,it will take long time to synchronize github repositories you starred;
 you can execute other actions like translation while synchronizing.
+## Better keybind
+You can bind as many actions as you want.There are many useful actions in Mah.
+The mode (input_mode) provides a action named ClearQueryText,which is used to clear text prior to command.Try to imagine that you have translated a long sentence and want to translate another sentence or word,you need to clear input and input command again.Thanks to this action,you don't need to do so.
 ## Configurable
 Configuration is the one of important features,you can configure keybind,plugin,and so on.To configure keybind,you should know what is Mode.Mode is a collection of keybinds,allowing same keybind to execute different actions.For instance,TranslationCommand will trigger translation_mode,in which CopyWord and CopyExplains actions are defined;then you can press alt+w (i defined,you can configure it freely in conf.xml) to execute CopyWord action;as a result,translated word will be copied.